 Overflow Incontinence

-What is overflow incontinence?
 Overflow incontinence means that you may have the urge to urinate, but you can release only a small amount.
 Then later, urine leaks out.
 Or it can mean that your bladder becomes too full and then leaks urine.
-What causes it?
-Overflow incontinence can be caused by: Conditions that affect...
+Overflow incontinence can be caused by:...

 Urge Incontinence

-What is urge incontinence?
 Urge incontinence is a need to urinate that is so strong that you can't get to the toilet in time.
 It can occur when the bladder contains only a small amount of urine.
 Some people have no warning before they accidentally leak urine.
-Others may leak when they drink water or hear running water...
+Others may leak...

 Stress Incontinence

 Stress incontinence means that you leak a small amount of urine when you do something that puts stress, strain, or pressure on your bladder.
 It can happen when you cough, laugh, strain, lift something, or change position.
-What causes stress incontinence in men?
-Stress incontinence can happen from prostate surgery...
+Stress incontinence is...

 Daytime Accidental Wetting (Diurnal Enuresis)